ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 Another alternative is dumping and loading splices, where one builds natively, dumping splices, and the builds cross with those dumped splices.
 This became easier with `this patch <https://github.com/reflex-frp/reflex-platform/blob/master/splices-load-save.patch>`_.
-Still, this requires building every package twice, and worse doesn't work if the macro is target specific.
+Still, this requires building every package twice, since we redo the entire compilation on both platforms, and worse doesn't work if a top-level splice is target specific.
 For example, imagine some code like
 ::
   #ifdef ios_HOST_OS